ifiokInyang/payroll-system-chams-mobile-client/README.md

 # Getting Started with Payroll Management System App

 ## Available Scripts
+AFTER CLONING THE REPO, CHECKOUT TO crudFixes branch by RUNNING

+## `git checkout crudFixes`
-In the project directory, you can run:
+In the project directory AND IN THE crudFixes branch, you can run:
 ## "yarn"

 to install dependencies.